Conformalized Quantile Regression (CQR): Prediction Intervals That Breathe With Your Data

 )

-This score answers a simple question:
+This score answers one question:

 Collect all calibration scores: